Soda Stereo: First United States concerts (1985–1986)

-The Consecration: Canción Animal (1990–1991)
+Consecration: Canción Animal (1990–1991)

 The album Canción Animal, released in 1990, is considered to be one of the best albums of all time of the Latin Rock genre.

 In early 1990 the band co-headlined a show for 32,000 people with British new wave band Tears for Fears at the José Amalfitani Stadium in Buenos Aires.

-Soda Stereo then traveled to Criteria Studios in Miami, Florida to begin work on their fifth album.
+Soda Stereo then traveled to Criteria Studios in Miami, Florida, to begin work on their fifth album.
 They would enlist the help of Daniel Melero, Andrea Álvarez, and Tweety González (all very important figures in the Argentine rock scene of the time).

 The resulting album Canción Animal (1990) is considered to be one of the best albums in the history of Latin rock.
 It contains their best known song "De Música Ligera" (Of Light Music), as well as other classics such as "Canción Animal" (Animal Song), "Un Millón de Años Luz" (A Million Light Years), "En el Séptimo Día" (On the Seventh Day), and "Té Para Tres" (Tea For Three).
 These songs are considered to be the band's strongest and at the same time are their most popular.
 Overall, the album is considered as the most consistent work by the band, along with Signos.

 Their massive tour Animal (1990–1991) included 30 Argentine cities, many which had not been visited by a band with the reach of Soda Stereo.
 The cities visited in Argentina were: San Juan, Santa Fe de la Vera Cruz, Junín, Clorinda, Puerto Iguazú, Trelew, Neuquén, Santa Rosa, Trenque Lauquen Mendoza, Córdoba, Río Cuarto, Santiago del Estero, San Miguel de Tucumán, Salta, Rosario, Buenos Aires, Olavarria, Pergamino.
 International cities included: Santiago de Chile, Asunción, Punta del Este, Barquisimeto, Caracas, Valencia, Mérida, San Cristóbal, Mexico City, Monterrey, Guadalajara, Mexicali, and Tijuana.